-In this post, I would like to briefly explore some reasons why I think those committed to the theory of evolution (via the extended, modern, or some variation of the core synthesis) should give very careful consideration to their metaphysical commitments.
+In this post, I would like to briefly explore some reasons why I think those committed to the theory of evolution (via the extended, modern, or some variation of the core synthesis) should give very careful consideration to their implicit metaphysical commitments.
 What often gets lost in popular public bantering between proponents/expositors of evolution and (typically religious) detractors is that the theory makes certain claims about reality.
 And these claims purport to be true, or at least the evolutionary theorist usually claims they are true in some way.
 For example, natural selection is something that occurs and acts on genes within species structure, population groups, etc. Another example might be common ancestry and speciation events are actual historical events.
 These examples might be oversimplifications, but my point is simply that are a lot of claims baked into the theory.
 One must decide how important for components of the theory are literally true.
 Without a commitment to some form of realism, the evolutionist loses the grounds by which to make a truth claim about his theory.

 To start, let us say that the evolutionist is a nominalist.
 Where does this leave the evolutionary theory?
 It seems we would be left with anti-realism.
 One reason is that “species” (or class, phyla, etc.) would be a mere linguistic convention or some logical or semantic placeholder that does not correspond to anything real.
 If there is nothing essential to a species, then how can we construe speciation events along realist lines?
 Without a commitment to real species distinction, it is difficult to see how the theory can make consistent truth claims.
 For example, that at some point there was a Pan-Homo split.